-The Library Board of Trustees submitted a fiscally conservative budget to the Charles County Commissioners, requesting \$63,722 more than was requested in the FY2015 budget.
-Although the budget did not initially include any cost of living adjustments or merit increases for library employees, the County approved a 2% cost of living adjustment for County employees in December, 2015.
-The Board of Trustees also approved the increase for library employees, funding the increase with funds from prior years' reserves.
-A merit increase was also approved and funds made available for FY2017.
-Priorities for the coming year include filling the vacant budgeted positions for a Marketing and Development Manager, and Outreach Associate-Mobile Library, and implementation of a new mobile library.
-In order to plan for current and future library space needs, the Library will be contracting with a company to produce a Facilities Master Plan.
+The Library Board of Trustees submitted an optimistic budget to the Charles County Commissioners, requesting a 12% increase over the FY2017 budget, and receiving a healthy 2 1⁄4 % overall increase.
+The budget includes merit increases for library employees.
+Priorities for the coming year include filling the vacant positions, launching our new logo/rebrand project, and supporting the priorities in our strategic plan.
+In order to plan for current and future library space needs, the Library will begin implementing recommendations made in the Facilities Master Plan.
 Management will continue to look at cost saving measures, including the review of contracts, promotional and programming costs and staffing.
 Partnerships and grants will supplement the budget.
 The priority remains to provide the best services to the taxpayers of Charles County with available funding.